ztp-at/RKSV/README.md

 make dist-clean
 ---------------

-Like `make clean` but also removes all intermediate files created by `make apk`.
+Like `make clean` but also removes all intermediate files created by `make apk` and `make env`.
+Make sure to leave the Python virtual environment created by `make env` by calling `deactivate` before doing a `make dist-clean`.

 demo.py
 -------